 In yesterday's blog post from the Law Office of Bryan Fagan, PLLC we introduced and discussed information and topics related to father's rights in the context of divorce cases.
 If you are a Texas father who is either going through or about to proceed into a divorce then this information is essential for you, in my opinion.
 Mothers going through divorce should be aware of the issues facing their children and how the father's role has changed in recent years due to societal changes.

 Working dads can still spend time with their children

-My point is that if you are a dad with a flexible work schedule and an eagerness to be there for the major moments of your child’s life, this will cause you to score highly with any judge who would be determining a custody division.
-Your wife will also know that she is not dealing with an absentee parent, but instead a parent who has gone through a lot of effort to be there – physically and otherwise – for his child.
+My point is that if you are a dad with a flexible work schedule and an eagerness to be there for the major moments of your child's life, this will cause you to score highly with any judge determining a custody division.
+Your wife will also know that she is not dealing with an absentee parent, but instead a parent who has made a lot of effort to be there – physically and otherwise – for his child.
 Mothers who know this are willing to negotiate more freely in hopes of avoiding an outcome in court that could be unfavorable to her.